|Nutritional Guidelines (per serving)|

 Stir together the brown sugar, smoked paprika, onion powder, garlic powder, crushed red pepper flakes, salt, and pepper in a small bowl.

 Trim the extra fat or any loose skin off of the chicken thighs.

 Rub the chicken with the rub mixture.
 Make sure to get the rub under the skin, on top of the skin and on the underside of the chicken.
 Cover the chicken with plastic wrap and refrigerate for at least 30 minutes.

 Preheat the grill or smoker to 180 F. Prepare your wood chips.
 If you are using a regular grill, place a pan of damp wood chips in a disposable pan under one side of the grill rack.
 Place the chicken, skin side up on the opposite side of the grill.
 This will “smoke” the meat for you without having a smoker.

 If using a smoker, place the chicken inside skin side up and close the lid or door.
 Cook for 15 minutes.

 While the chicken is cooking for the first 15 minutes, prepare the glaze.
-Add the jam, ketchup, peaches, brown sugar, molasses, whiskey, apple cider vinegar, garlic powder, and hoison sauce into a small saucepan.
+Add the jam, ketchup, peaches, brown sugar, molasses, whiskey, apple cider vinegar, hoisin sauce, and garlic powder into a small saucepan.
 Stir to combine.